TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Hooks/Hooks/Index.rst

 hooks.
 By the names of these you can easily scan the source code to find which hooks are available or might be interesting for you.

-The index below also includes some variable spaces which do not only carry hook configuration but might be used for other purposes as well.
+The index below also includes some variable spaces which not only carry hook configuration but might be used for other purposes as well.